marcsgil/StructuredLight.jl/docs/src/initial_profiles.md

 show_animation(ψs, ratio=2)
 ```

-Analytical propagation of a more complicated laguerre-gaussian:
+Analytical propagation of a more complicated Laguerre-Gauss:
 ```julia
 using StructuredLight
 rs = LinRange(-5,5,256)